Meet Lucia

 So this is my life now.
 I paint full time and put everything I have into creating animal art that makes people smile.

-My work is for anyone who is going through something tough, or for anyone who needs a small reminder that they can breathe and smile.
+My art is for anyone who is going through something tough too, or for anyone who needs a small reminder that they can breathe and smile.

 No pressure, no perfect-life messages, no inspirational slogans.